likhonsdev/v0prompt/README.md

 ## Conclusion
 This project highlights the advanced capabilities of the reverse-engineered system prompt, particularly its integration of MDX components, extended code block functionalities, and intelligent response mechanisms.
 Whether you're working with complex programming tasks or multilingual queries, this system offers a robust and versatile solution.
+MIT — Freedom to build, audit, scale, and secure.

+    Made with precision by LikhonAI – Where AI meets Web3, securely.